brmatthy/.dotfiles-old/README.md

 These dotfiles are for a [gnome](https://www.gnome.org/) install combined with the [pop_os! shell](https://github.com/pop-os/shell) to obtain tiling windows.
 The entire desktop and programs follow the
 [catppuccin theme](https://github.com/catppuccin/catppuccin).
 This with the `Frappé - Peach` palette.

-Having gnome installed prior to installing the dotfiles is advised, but not needed.
+Having `gnome` installed prior to installing the dotfiles is a requirement.
+The `gnome-extra` package is no requirement.

 ## Installation